Alphathur/flask-gunicorn-in-docker/README.md

-# data-api
+# flask-gunicorn-in-docker
-A Restful application using flask and fetching data from mysql
+A Restful application using flask and gunicorn running in docker, and fetching data from mysql

 ## Run in local
 ```bash